scosman/secret_share/README.md

 The whole process takes about 15 seconds:

-1. The receiver runs secret_share and it generates a one-time public key which send to the sender
+1. The receiver runs secret_share, it generates a one-time public key, they send the key to the sender
-2. The sender runs secret_share, pastes in the public key from the receiver, types the secret, and gets an encrypted response they send back
+2. The sender runs secret_share, pastes in the public key from the receiver, type/paste a secret, it generates an encrypted response they send back
 3. The receiver pastes in the encrypted response and sees the secret

 <img width="1669" height="694" alt="flow chart" src="https://github.com/user-attachments/assets/7ddef55c-65fd-4994-b476-ed09f7055596" />

 ## Overview